Valeriya Novodvorskaya: Views

+She supported Georgia in the Russo-Georgian War and Ukraine in the Russo-Ukrainian War.

 Personal life

 Throughout her life, Novodvorskaya lived in a flat with her mother Nina Fyodorovna (Нина Федоровна Новодворская, 1928–2017), a pediatrician, and cat Stasik.
 In the summers, they rented a dacha in Kratovo.
 She was fond of swimming, science fiction, theater and cats.

-In 1990, Novodvorskaya was baptized by the noncanonical Ukrainian Autocephalous Orthodox Church Reunited.
-She belonged to that church till her death while remaining highly critical of the KGB-controlled Russian Orthodox Church.
-According to her priest Yakov Krotov, "she was more of a Christian than I ever was".
+In 1990, Novodvorskaya was baptized by the non-canonical Ukrainian Autocephalous Orthodox Church Reunited.
+She belonged to the church until her death while remaining highly critical of the KGB-controlled Russian Orthodox Church.
+According to her priest Yakov Krotov, "she was more of a Christian than I ever was."

 Death

-On 12 July 2014, Novodvorskaya died of toxic shock syndrome, which arose from phlegmon of the left foot.
+On 12 July 2014, Novodvorskaya died of toxic shock syndrome, which arose from a phlegmon of the left foot.

+On the day of her memorial service, Mikhail Gorbachev sent a telegram to be read aloud, in which he described Novodvorskaya: "She was a unique personality in the democratic movement.
+Exceptionally fearless, resolute, and unwavering in defending her views, Valeria Ilyinichna consistently drew fire upon herself.
+The indomitable spirit of an idealistic fighter lived within her."

 Awards

 Novodvorskaya received the Galina Starovoitova Award "for contribution to the defense of human rights and strengthening democracy in Russia".
 She said at the ceremony that "we are not in opposition to, but in confrontation with, the present regime".

 She was awarded the Knight's Cross of the Order of the Lithuanian Grand Duke Gediminas in 2008.